-How to make your brain make better choices
+Train your brain to make better choices

 What is exactly a healthy brain?